-Like all of us, Solomon and the Israelites have free will.
+Like us all, Solomon and the Israelites have free will.
 They are free to choose to follow Yahweh or the gods of the pagans.
 But the consequences of these decisions are up to God.
 Let's see what the consequences of idolatry were for king and nation.